-The proceding was composed by Kristin "Mac" McCarthy, President of the Philadelphia Women's Rugby Football Club.
+The proceeding was composed by the late Kristin "Mac" McCarthy, former President of the Philadelphia Women's Rugby Football Club.
 One of her players forwarded it out to a women's rugby email discussion group, and it quickly become a part of rugby lore.

 THE SUNSCREEN SONG (RUGBY ADAPTATION)

 If I could offer one tip for the future, playing rugby would be it.
 The long-term benefits of playing rugby have been proved by ruggers world-wide.